 There is a minimum transfer amount of 1000 HKD or 50 USD for both individual and business transfers, but no maximum limits.
 The website says that transfers typically go through the same day, or even instantly.
 Fees vary between 0-1%, depending on the country pairing.

 Western Union is ubiquitous in Hong Kong, and money can be sent either online or in-person if you’ve got physical cash in hand.
 A lot of people choose Western Union when they need to send money in a hurry, as the transfer can be completed within minutes.
-However, this fast movement of money comes with a price, in terms of the fees.
+However, this fast movement of money may come with a price, in terms of the fees.

 Depending on where you’re sending the money, there are also different limits on the maximum amount you’re allowed to send.
 Western Union’s website lets you see exactly how much you can send, and what the transfer fee is.

 When it comes to deciding which route to take to transfer your money into or out of Hong Kong, if it’s a large amount then look at OFX and also ask your bank about how much a wire transfer would cost.
-Then do your homework and compare how much the money transfer services may charge.
+Then do your homework and compare how much the other money transfer services may charge.
 A lot will depend on how much money you actually plan to transfer.